Domestic Violence Lawyers in Brazoria County

 If you are convicted of domestic violence, your life may be forever changed.
 Your ability to work a public job may be negatively impacted, including jobs in teaching, nursing, and public office.
 If you are currently employed, you may lose your job, especially if your job description has you working with children or around weapons.

 Since the conviction will stay on your criminal record, you may find it difficult to find any type of employment or obtain a public loan.
 Furthermore, during a child custody hearing, your criminal record can be used against you by the court.
-At Crenshaw & Purvis, our team of Brazoria County Criminal Defense attorneys want to give you the personalized counsel that you deserve.
+At Crenshaw & Purvis, our team of Brazoria County Criminal Defense attorneys wants to give you the personalized counsel that you deserve.

 Texas Classifications of Domestic Violence Offenses: